Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

-The long-delayed museum will finally open its doors to visitors in the last quarter of 2020.
+The long-delayed museum will finally open its doors to visitors in 4 November 2023.
 This mega museum in Giza will showcase Tutankhamun’s burial treasures for the first time, all at the same place, including 2,000 artefacts that have never been made public before.
 A visit to the Grand Egyptian museum is a highlight of your Egypt tour.

 The museum is sited on 50 hectares (120 acres) of land approximately two kilometers from the Giza pyramids and is part of a new master plan for the plateau.